joeellis/BarCampNolaSite/README.markdown

 * * *

-We had over 30 people show up for our day two Ã¬Hack Day.Ã® ThatÃ­s 0 people who started with nothing but a vague concept and the idea to give something back.
+We had over 30 people show up for our day two Ã¬Hack Day.Ã® That's 0 people who started with nothing but a vague concept and the idea to give something back.
 In just a few hours, we were able to create a project we can all be proud of: <http://closingthenolagap.org/>

 ClosingTheNolaGap.org is an online community for the educators working to close the achievement gap in New Orleans public schools.
 They do this by sharing knowledge and resources andÂ  are committed to providing a college-prep education to every child in New Orleans and will not settle for less.